Sharing is Caring

 • Challenges faced by the community;

-BCPs can serve as the starting point for negotiations between the community and the bio-prospectors.
+Biocultural Community Protocol can serve as the starting point for negotiations between the community and the bio-prospectors.

 READ MORE:

-BCPs can give visibility to resource conservation knowledge of communities.
+Biocultural Community Protocol can give visibility to resource conservation knowledge of communities.

-On April 2019, communities in Lamu County developed and launched their Bio-cultural Community Protocols (BCPs).
+On April 2019, communities in Lamu County developed and launched their Biocultural Community Protocols (BCPs).
 Natural Justice was one of the stakeholders who were involved.

-The BCP Committee morphed into Save Lamu.
+The Biocultural Community Protocol Committee morphed into Save Lamu.

 References